tripal/chado_search/README.md

               turn a search on or off using the web interface.

  - Adding/Deleting data for a search:

    After adding or deleting data to/from Chado, you'll need to update related materialized views to reflect the change.
 Information about using the Tripal Materialized Views system can be found at http://tripal.info/node/105

- - Maintaining the materialized views
+ - Maintaining the materialized views:

     You can make changes to the materialized views using the Tripal MView interface.
 You
     can identify the materialized views created by Mainlab Chado Search by looking for the prefix 'chado_search_'.
 If you make changes to a default materialized view that comes